nullifedmirror/notTube/README.md

 ## About

-nTube is a YouTube client that allows you to interact with via your internet browser.
+nTube is a self-hosted HTML5 YouTube client that is contained within your internet browser.

-nTube can view channels, handle subscriptions, view videos and also view playlists. (up to 200 videos)
+nTube can view channels, handle subscriptions, view videos, view playlists, and more!

 ## Features